Baptism: 18 November 1844, in Chunar,

 (transcribed at Families in British

-India Society): July 3rd at Calcutta Robert Walker Ferguson
+India Society): July 3rd at Calcutta Robert Walker Ferguson lay

-daughter of the late Capt FB Todd BNI
+the late Capt FB Todd BNI

 Notes: